 3.3.3 conform with the specifications (including the Specification), drawings, descriptions given in quotations, estimates, brochures, sales, marketing and technical literature or material (in whatever format made available by the Supplier) supplied by, or on behalf of, the Supplier;

-3.3.4 be free from design defects;
+3.3.4 be free from design defects; and

 4 Delivery of Goods

 4.2 Delivery of the Goods shall be completed once the completion of unloading the Goods from the transporting vehicle at the Delivery address has taken place and Progress has signed for the Delivery.

-4.2 Any access to Progress’s premises and any labour and equipment that may be provided by Progress in connection with Delivery of the Goods shall be provided without acceptance by Progress of any liability in respect of any actions, claims, costs and expenses incurred by third parties for any loss of damages to the extent that such loss or damage is not attributable to the negligence or other wrongful act of Progress or its servant or agent.
-The Supplier shall indemnify Progress in respect of any actions, suits, claims, demands, losses, charges, costs and expenses, which Progress may suffer or incur as a result of or in connection with any damage or injury (whether fatal or otherwise) occurring in the course of Delivery or installation to the extent that any such damage or injury is attributable to any act or omission of the Supplier or any of his sub-Suppliers.
+4.3 Any access to Progress’s premises and any labour and equipment that may be provided by Progress in connection with Delivery of the Goods shall be provided without acceptance by Progress of any liability in respect of any actions, claims, costs and expenses incurred by third parties for any loss of damages to the extent that such loss or damage is not attributable to the negligence or other wrongful act of Progress or its servant or agent.
+The Supplier shall indemnify Progress in respect of any actions, suits, claims, demands, losses, charges, costs and expenses, which Progress may suffer or incur as a result of or in connection with any damage or injury (whether fatal or otherwise) occurring in the course of Delivery or installation to the extent that any such damage or injury is attributable to any act or omission of the Supplier or any of their sub-suppliers.

-4.3 Delivery of the Goods shall be accompanied by a delivery note which shows the Purchase Order Number and the type and quantity of the Goods and, in the case of part Delivery, the outstanding balance remaining to be Delivered.
+4.4 Delivery of the Goods shall be accompanied by a delivery note which shows the Purchase Order Number and the type and quantity of the Goods and, in the case of part Delivery, the outstanding balance remaining to be Delivered.

-4.4 Unless otherwise stipulated by Progress in the Order, Deliveries shall only be accepted by Progress on Working Days and during normal business hours.
+4.5 Unless otherwise stipulated by Progress in the Order, Deliveries shall only be accepted by Progress on Working Days and during normal business hours.

-4.5.1 to terminate the Agreement;
+4.6.1 terminate the Agreement;

-4.5.2 request the Supplier, free of charge, to deliver substitute Goods within the timescales specified by Progress;
+4.6.2 request the Supplier, free of charge, to deliver substitute Goods within the timescales specified by Progress;

-4.5.3 to require the Supplier, free of charge, to repair or replace the rejected Goods, or to provide a full refund of the price of the rejected Goods (if paid);
+4.6.3 require the Supplier, free of charge, to repair or replace the rejected Goods, or to provide a full refund of the price of the rejected Goods (if paid);

-4.5.4 to reject the Goods (in whole or part) and return them to the Supplier at the Supplier’s own risk and expense and Progress shall be entitled to a full refund on those Goods or part of Goods duly returned;
+4.6.4 reject the Goods (in whole or part) and return them to the Supplier at the Supplier’s own risk and expense and Progress shall be entitled to a full refund on those Goods or part of Goods duly returned;

-4.5.5 to buy the same or similar Goods from another supplier and
+4.6.5 buy the same or similar Goods from another supplier and

-4.5.6 to recover any expenses incurred in respect of buying the goods from another supplier which shall include but not be limited to administration costs, chargeable staff time and extra delivery costs.
+4.6.6 recover any expenses incurred in respect of buying the goods from another supplier which shall include but not be limited to administration costs, chargeable staff time and extra delivery costs.

 5 Property and Guarantee of Title

-5.1 Without prejudice to any other rights or remedies of Progress, title and risk in the Goods shall pass to Progress when Delivery of the Goods is complete (including off-loading and stacking)
+5.1 Without prejudice to any other rights or remedies of Progress, title and risk in the Goods shall pass to Progress when Delivery of the Goods is complete (including off-loading and stacking).